Britain enters talks with two consortiums to outsource arms buying

 At a time of austerity, the government wants to reform the way the unit buys equipment, a process that has been beset for decades by cost overruns.
 It is still considering another option known as 'DE&S plus', for which it has not provided details but has described as an "improvement of the status quo."

-The DE&S accounted for almost half of the Ministry of Defense's (MoD) 34.4 billion pound budget last year and Britain expects to spend 159 billion pounds on military equipment between 2012 and 2022.
+The DE&S accounted for almost half of the Ministry of Defence's (MoD) 34.4 billion pound budget last year and Britain expects to spend 159 billion pounds on military equipment between 2012 and 2022.

 CH2M Hill's chief executive Lee McIntire resigned as a non-executive director of BAE Systems on Tuesday to avoid any potential conflict of interest due to the bid.

-An August 15 notice published on the government' Defense Contracts Online website showed that the government hopes to issue the contract on September 17 next year.
-The value of the contract has not been disclosed. ($1 = 0.6378 British pounds)
+An Aug.
+15 notice published on the government' Defence Contracts Online website showed that the government hopes to issue the contract on Sept.
+17 next year.
+The value of the contract has not been disclosed.